-The Japanese economy is expected to recover in the future, partly due to the effects of various policies and improvements in overseas economies as the Company seeks to balance prevention of the spread of infection and socioeconomic activities.
-On the other hand, the Company believes it is necessary to pay close attention to the impact of the re-emergence of COVID variants in Japan and abroad, downside risks to the global economy due to the situation in Ukraine and other factors, and fluctuations in financial and capital markets.
+The Japanese economy is expected to recover in the future as domestic demand is expected to improve with the normalization of socioeconomic activities, although the impact of COVID-19 will remain.
+On the other hand, the Company believes that it is necessary to pay attention to downside risks such as global price and interest rate increases against the background of the protracted situation in Ukraine, and to watch the effects of fluctuations in financial and capital markets very closely.